hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-SoAd.md

 ---
 For a socket connection group, if `SoAdSocketMsgAcceptanceFilterEnabled` is set to true,
 * For TCP,
-	* TCP connection(s) will be accepted if the remote address of the peer matches the configured remote address.
+	* TCP connection(s) will be accepted if the remote address of the peer matches the current remote address.
 * For UDP,
-	* Received UDP datagram(s) will be accepted if the remote address, in each datagram, matches the configured remote address.
+	* Received UDP datagram(s) will be accepted if the remote address, in each datagram, matches the current remote address.
 ##### Routing Group(s)
 ---
 Socket/PDU route destination(s) may belong to a routing group.